HumanCellAtlas/dcp-community/rfcs/rfc-template.md

 # RFC Name

-*This is the name of the RFC.
+*Replace "RFC Name" above with the name of your RFC.
 Keep it short and descriptive.*

 ## Summary